AnuOluwatomiwa/explainable-ai-credit-risk-assessment-project/data/README.md

 #### License:
   The dataset is anonymized and does not contain sensitive personal information to comply with data privacy regulations.
 [LICENSE](https://creativecommons.org/publicdomain/zero/1.0/)

+### dataset_v1.xslx

+  This is the cleaned version of the dataset

+### dataset_v2.xslx
+  This is the standardized, normalized and encoded version of the dataset